finfet/kestrel/README.md

 Or grab the [GitHub release](https://github.com/finfet/kestrel/releases/latest)

-If you have cargo you can also use `cargo install kestrel-cli`
+If you have cargo you can also use `cargo install --locked kestrel-cli`

 ## Usage Examples